luigiifan/Apollo_V2/README.md

-# MEET APOLLO V2!
+# APOLLO V2: DIGITAL AUDIO PROCESSOR
-Using TDA8425 as Audio Processor and Powered with Arduino Pro Mini
+Combination of TDA8425 and controlled with Arduino Pro Mini using I2C connection.